jrochkind/cap_git_tools/README.md

 That's a date and timestamp, deploy-yyyy-mm-dd-hhmm.

-If you are using multistage, the default prefix will be the current stage name like "production" or "staging" (but see below for fancier multi-stage workflow).
+If you are using multistage, instead of "deploy-" as a prefix, it'll use the current stage name like "production" or "staging" (but see below for fancier multi-stage workflow).

 Ordinarily what's in your current git checkout will be tagged; but if you have set cap's `:branch`, it'll tag and deploy the HEAD of that branch